 At Mount Holyoke College, we take copyright violations very

-can respond appropriately (which often amounts to removing the
+can respond appropriately (which usually amounts to removing the

 Lifting the quarantine

-To have your machine reinstated to off-campus Internet access, the College
+To have your machine reinstated for Internet access, the College

 must be assured that you are not illegally serving any copyrighted

-materials to any other computer, on campus or off, and that you
+materials to any other computer, on campus or off.

 to reply to all recipients of the notification of copyright violation